Frequently Asked Questions

 Q: How were the anthropometric variables measured?

 The study methods are documented thoroughly in the official report on the project and in the Air Force report.
-Note that scan-derived measures are not necessarily consistent with manually measured dimensions with the same names.
+Because the scans are standardized through the HumanShape process, any dimension of interest can be rapidly measured across the database and appropriately weighted for the desired population.

 The potential uses of the data are limitless – the data are applicable to any design problem that would benefit from an accurate representation of human size and shape.
 Some common uses include: